WordPress/book/Content/Part 4/27-update-notifications.md

 This debate goes to the heart of one of WordPress' design philosophies: “decisions, not options.”
 This idea is heavily influenced by a [2002 article written by GNOME contributor Havoc Pennington](http://ometer.com/free-software-ui.html).
 Many free software user interfaces cram in options so that they can be configured in multiple ways.
 If an argument ensues in a software project about whether something should or shouldn’t be added, a superficial solution is to add an option.
 The more options one adds, the more unwieldy a user interface becomes.
 Pennington writes, "preferences have a cost [..], each one has a price and you have to consider its value.”
 He outlines the problem with too many options:

 - When there are too many preferences it’s difficult for a user to find them.
 - They can damage QA and testing.
-Some bugs only happen when a certain configuration of options are selected.
+Some bugs only happen when a certain configuration of options is selected.
 - They make creating a good UI difficult.
 - They keep people from fixing real bugs.
 - They can confuse users.